Pandaphone/Milestone-3/README.md

 When you first come to the site you have to register a new user.
 Once that's done you're brought to the Persona Dashboard where you're able to fill in the Nickname, Description, Usernames, and Passwords fields.
 After pressing the submit button below you'll see that a new Persona has popped up underneath!

+You can't make a new Persona unless you're logged in.
+The Dashboard isn't visible.
+You also can't

+Create
+Read
+Update
+Destroy

+anyone else's Personas.
+It's tied to a user id and JWT token.

 | Technologies Used |
 | ----------------- |
 | Node              |